JetBrains/adt-tools-base/profiler/native/README.md

 cd grpc
 git am ../../patches/grpc-android.patch
 ```
-## To compile all the android binaries:
+## To compile all the android and host binaries:
 ```
+cd ..
 ../../../gradlew compileAndroid
 ```
-## To compile all the host binaries:
+## To compile only the host binaries:
 ```
 ../../../gradlew compileHost
 ```